feizc/Meta-Ensemble/README.md

 ## ⚙  Dataset

-We support the common image classification datasets: CIFAR-10, CIFAR-100, and ImageNet for performance evaluation.
+We support the image classification datasets: CIFAR-10, CIFAR-100, and ImageNet for performance evaluation.

 ## 🙌 Training